 We fly to Athens, and transfer to our hotel in Greece’s ancient capital.
 Legend states that the city was founded by King Theseus, a mythical figure best known for his Minotaur-slaying heroics on the island of Crete.
 Our Peloponnesian adventure starts here…

-After a lovely breakfast we begin our day exploring ancient Athens on foot.
+After breakfast we begin our day exploring ancient Athens on foot.
 The city has been continuously inhabited for at least 7,000 years, and boasts a treasure trove of historical gems as a result.

 We climb the iconic Acropolis, where we discover the famous Parthenon, a masterpiece of classical architecture constructed on the site of an Athenian temple in around 500 BC.
 Here we also find the Temple of Athena Nike, the oldest purely Ionic building on the site.
 At the foot of the Acropolis is the Theatre of Dionysus, an impressive structure which once held audiences of up to 17,000 people.